7x14 Microgreen Tray Kit: Complete Growing Guide for Beginners

 - Rinse harvested greens and enjoy!

-Yield expectations: One 7x14 tray produces approximately 2-4 ounces of fresh microgreens depending on variety.
+Yield expectations: One 7x14 tray produces approximately 2 to 4 ounces of fresh microgreens depending on variety.
+For more harvest tips, check out our harvest methods comparison.

 Method 2: Growing with Soil or Coco Coir